mrzealot/preprocessor/_posts/2020-06-12-seneca-erkolcsi-levelek-2.md

 A fentiek fényében igyekezzünk tudatosítani magunkban, hogy a boldogságunk nagyban független a körülményeinktől.
 Vagy ahogy a szerző mondja:

 > A legfelsőbb erkölcs nem szorul külső segítségre.
-Teljesen "házi termesztésű".
+Teljesen házi termesztésű.
 Amint elkezdi bármilyen részét is magán kívül keresni, kiteszi magát a sors szeszélyeinek.
 > > The supreme ideal does not call for any external aids.
 It is homegrown, wholly self-developed.
 Once it starts looking outside itself for any part of itself it is on the way to being dominated by fortune.

 Ezekből egyenesen következik, hogy a lakhelyünk sem szabad, hogy meghatározza a hangulatunkat.